 - He argues thoughtfully (including pointing out the shortcomings of Huck’s analogy between the sounds of animals and different languages).

 - He knows that he can scold Huck for pranking him but not Tom; Jim acts as though both boys are his friends, but he knows the truth of the matter.

 - He cleverly tests the King by feigning interest in French.

-The symbolism and allegory in The Adventures of Huckleberry Finn must be studied.
+The symbolism and allegory in The Adventures of Huckleberry Finn deserves study.

 The Adventures of Huckleberry Finn demonstrates symbols and allegories exquisitely.
 The symbols of the river and the raft are organic, beautiful, nuanced, and multi-faceted.
 The book contains specific allegories (e.g., breaking Jim out of prison) and is an allegory as a whole.
 Huck, in reluctantly learning to oppose racism, personifies America itself.